End Stage COPD is also known as Advanced COPD

 Unfortunately, there is no cure for COPD, which means its terminal and will be with you for the rest of your life, but that doesn’t mean you should resolve to a life of worsening health.
 Most people with advanced COPD can’t even walk to their mail box without help, and some need over an hour just to take a shower.
 Luckily, there are some alternative treatment options that go beyond simple symptom management.

-Stem cell therapy for lung disease has been a growing treatment option over the past few years.
-At the Lung Institute, a progressive stem cell treatment clinic that has emerged as a leader in the global stem cell community, they use stem cells from the patient’s own body to treat lung disease.
-The cells are called autologous stem cells.
-These cells are taken intravenously from the patient’s blood (venous stem cells) or from bone marrow stem cells.
+Cellular therapy for lung disease has been a growing treatment option over the past few years.
+At the Lung Institute, a progressive cellular therapy clinic that has emerged as a leader in the global stem cell community, they use cells from the patient’s own body to treat lung disease.
+The cells are called autologous cells.
+These cells are taken intravenously from the patient’s blood (venous cells) or from bone marrow cells.
 The new healthy cells are attracted to the areas of the damaged lung cells and get to work promoting the healing of lung tissue.
 This results is the ability of the patients to breathe easier and inevitably get their life back.

 A progressive lung disease like COPD often leads to a patient needing to take their treatment into their own hands through researching various options that may seem non-traditional.
 Most patients are not ready to simply give up on their health, and unfortunately the prognosis that comes along with COPD can seem like it’s the only option.